 5a.
 Sunspots and Solar Flux

-sunspots are dark spots on the sun’s surface which are significantly cooler thans their surroundings.
+Sunspots are dark spots on the sun’s surface which are significantly cooler thans their surroundings.
 You can compare a sunspot with the crater of an active volcano.
-They produce the intense radiation which causes ionization of the ionosphere.
+Sunspots produce the intense radiation which causes ionization of the ionosphere.
 The index for this radiation is called the Solar Flux and is measured at 2800 MHz.
 The higher this Solar Flux, the higher the level of ionization.
-The lowest possible Solar Flux is 64 (no sunspot regions), and the highest numbers go well into 200.
+The lowest possible Solar Flux is just under 64 (no sunspot regions), and the highest numbers go well into 200.
 Conditions on 10 m band generally come alive on all latitudes, when the solar flux index passes the 100 number.

 Sunspots are classified by their magnetic complexity.
 The more complex the magnetic configuration, the more active they are producing lots of radiation and all kind of other events like solar flares and CME’s.
 Magnetic configuration is classified as:

-Up to date Solar Flux can be found on the Spaceweather Canada website.
+Up to date Solar Flux data is daily available on the Spaceweather Canada website.